 Clematis can be combined with other climbing plants for a bold display.
 Try contrasting colours, such as a bright purple clematis with a pale pink rose.
 Or try training up a trellis alongside an evergreen shrub for some extra foliage.
-Combine them with honeysuckle and you'll fill your garden with gorgeous summer fragrance.

 WHEN TO PLANT CLEMATIS

 The best times to plant clematis are early autumn or as spring approaches, when the soil is still moist but warming up.
 Smaller varieties can be grown in containers, with support – use John Innes No. 3 compost with added grit.

 A good tip is to plant large-flowered summer-blooming clematis so their stem bases are buried 5-8cm below soil level.
 Plant the rest normally.
 Prune spindly newly planted clematis to 30cm above soil level to encourage multiple stems.

 DIFFERENT TYPES OF CLEMATIS

 These flower during winter and spring and need no pruning at all.
 This group includes winter-flowering clematis, such as C. cirrhosa ‘Freckles’, which are best tucked up against a warm, south-facing wall.
 You can find more tips on growing winter clematis in our guide.

 These clematis produce a few large flowers in May and June, and are the most demanding to grow and the trickiest to prune.
 They are prone to clematis wilt (a water-stress problem) and hard to place due to their oversized flowers.
 Lightly prune in February, or a little later, to the highest shooting bud.

 These flower after Midsummer’s Day (21 June) but before the end of August, and many are bred from a drought-tolerant Spanish species called C. viticella (Vt on labels).
 Group 3 clematis are good for arches and covering fences and trellises.